Gum Disease Information

 How do you treat gum disease?

-Drs.
-Derrico and Van Beek offer several ways to treat gum disease at our Lisle, IL office, from localized deep cleaning and antibiotics to surgery and laser treatment.
+Dr. Derrico offers several ways to treat gum disease at our Lisle, IL office, from localized deep cleaning and antibiotics to surgery and laser treatment.
 We work with each patient individually and present conservative yet comprehensive treatment options.
 Our hygienists are very skilled and stay current in the latest treatment options by continuing their education annually.

 Ideally, we like our patients to prevent gum disease from occurring in the first place, which is why we put so much emphasis on good home hygiene and regular professional cleanings.
 If it’s been a while since your last visit to College Square Dental, give our Lisle dental office a call and schedule an appointment.
 An ounce of prevention is worth a pound of cure!